 Statement of Compliance with the QCA Corporate Governance Code

-Changes to AIM Rules in March 2018 require that all companies listed on AIM need to apply a recognised corporate code by 28 September 2018.
-Concurrent Technologies Plc (the “Company” or the “Group”) has chosen to implement the QCA Corporate Governance Code (“QCA”) issued in 2018 – the “Code”.
+During 2018 the Board announced the adoption and implementation of the QCA Corporate Governance Code (“QCA”).
 The Code is based on ten broad principles and a corresponding set of disclosures.
-The principles state what the QCA considers to be appropriate arrangements for growing companies and ask them to provide an explanation about how they are meeting each principle through various disclosures.
+The principles state what the QCA considers to be appropriate arrangements for growing companies and the code requires the Company to explain how it meets the requirements of each principle.

 Principle 1: Establish a strategy and business model which promote long term value for shareholders.

 The Group designs, manufactures, sells and supports high-end embedded computer products for use in a wide range of high performance, long life cycle applications within the defence, telecommunications, security, telemetry, scientific and aerospace markets, including applications within extremely harsh environments.
 The computer products feature Intel® processors, including Intel® Core™ processors, Intel® Xeon® and Intel® Atom™ processors.
 The products are designed to be compliant with industry specifications and support many of today’s leading embedded operating systems.
 The products are sold world-wide.